 Do you take a fancy to compliance and regulation?
 Are you interested in working with taxes, financial reports, audits and customer relations in your accounting and finance jobs?
 Also, do you think that your customer base mainly consists of individuals as well as enterprises?
 If you tick all these boxes, then CPA is the ideal choice for you.
 CPA profession is represented by the American Institute of CPAs (AICPA) and is responsible for formulating the test that has to be passed by the applicants to get the CPA license.

-Test passing rate:
+CPA Exam passing rate:

 With regard to public and corporate accounting positions, CPA is considered as a certification of note.